fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-Consider the evolution of one componenet, a single piece of software.
+Consider the evolution of one component, a single piece of software.
 Adding features, upgrading libraries, updating language versions.
 All the things that go into a single piece of software.